Dr. Pepper Commercial: Lil’ Sweet Causes Social Media Uproar But Is It Disrespectful?

-The latest Dr. Pepper commercial featuring Lil’ Sweet (played by American Idol runner-up Justin Guarini) is causing an uproar on social media this weekend.
-The commercial, posted by iSpot TV, shows a tiny man riding a tiny horse, singing to a group of cowboys and then shows off with some rather flamboyant rope work.
-While the commercial was likely intended to be entertaining, many television viewers had a big problem with the 30-second spot.
+The latest diet Dr. Pepper commercial featuring Lil’ Sweet (played by American Idol runner-up Justin Guarini) is causing an uproar on social media this weekend.
+The commercial, posted by iSpot TV, shows a “tiny man” riding a “tiny horse,” singing to a couple of cowboys and then showing off with some rather flamboyant rope work.

+While the commercial was likely intended to be entertaining, many television viewers have a big problem with the 30-second spot.

-The similarity between the Lil’ Sweet character and the late and beloved artist, Prince, is self-evident and undeniable.
-Said similarity seems to be the source of ire for many of these outraged viewers.
+The similarities between the Lil’ Sweet character and the late and beloved artist, Prince, are self-evident and undeniable.
+Said similarities seems to be the source of ire for many of these outraged viewers.

 @jdlingle Lil Sweet likes you too and for all the love a brought you a sweeeeeeet delicious diet dr. Pepper pic.twitter.com/fYfT6uqGe1